wavebreaker-lucas/esg_gp_be/README.md

 ### 2. User Management
 - Role-based access control:

+  **Baker Tilly Admin**
+  - Platform administrator with full business access
+  - Can view and manage all client company data
+  - Can manage emission factors and boundary templates
+  - Can oversee all ESG data and reporting
+  - Typically assigned to Baker Tilly team leads
+  - Example: ESG Advisory Lead, Audit Manager

   **CREATOR Role**
-  - Highest level of access within their company structure
+  - Company-level administrator
-  - Can create and manage company layers (Group → Subsidiary → Branch)
+  - Can manage their company structure (Group → Subsidiary → Branch)
   - Can add/remove users in their layers and child layers
-  - Has access to all company data and management functions
+  - Has access to their company data and management functions
-  - Typically assigned to company administrators or top management
-  - Example: CEO, Company Administrator
+  - Example: Company ESG Manager, Sustainability Director

   **MANAGEMENT Role**
   - Mid-level access within their assigned layer